 Good content marketing usually comes from the tortoises, not the hares.
 Run a marathon, not a sprint.
+Content consistency is a vital ingredient.
 Businesses that quick-fix and repurpose marketing materials or product features into “white papers” or tip sheets, no matter how well camouflaged, are not building a relationship or reputation with their target audiences.

 An article from the SMPS has it right—content marketing is “a long-term strategy that takes a while to build, but over time results will follow.”

 Entrepreneur agrees.
 “Content marketing takes a different approach to traditional advertising.
 Instead of pitching to your customers, you make them smarter with educational content that helps build long-term relationships.”

 And the work is not just about the writing.
 To generate a consistent flow of relevant, informative, useful and just-salesy-enough content to build trust and affinity, your team needs a lot more than snappy subheads.

 First, they need buy-in and participation from your organization (that’s where the expertise, insight and audience understanding will come from); a solid strategy to guide content creation decisions over time; and a commitment to audience-focused content.
 Those three things take a time and effort to develop, but they make for a strong and effective program that delivers the results you want.

 The Content Marketing Institute cites Marcus Sheridan on the importance of “creating a culture of content” that removes walls between sales, marketing, and other stakeholders.

 In a culture of content, the entire organization prioritizes content marketing and shares the burden.